What Are the Requirements to Become a Business Manager?

 Business managers apply their administrative and supervisory expertise to help companies increase profitability and productivity.
 Keep reading to learn about the education you need to start a career in business management.
 Schools offering Business Management degrees can also be found in these popular choices.

 While some small companies hire business managers based solely on experience, most companies require you to have formal education.
-A bachelor's degree in business administration or another applicable major may qualify you for management positions with various types of businesses, like marketing firms, financial institutions, retail stores, and manufacturers.
+A bachelor's degree in business administration, business management or another applicable major may qualify you for management positions with various types of businesses, like marketing firms, financial institutions, retail stores, and manufacturers.